rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/configuration.md

 **mutation_probability** (float) : the mutation probability to use.

 ### update_beta_raster_event
-(*Version 4.1.4*) Update all beta values in the simulation to those in the raster file.
+Update all beta values in the simulation to those in the raster file.

 ```YAML
 events: